Ricky-N/base-game/readme.md

 ## The Basics

 This project revolves around 2 different web servers.
 The first is a simple http server hosted by gulp for now, this is started by "gulp server:static".
 The second is a tcp socket connection managed by IGE that is started by "gulp server:socket".
 If you haven't got the ige repo available in the next directory up, this is going to hit problems as it assumes the engine code is there to serve up to the client.
 Running "gulp server" will start both of these up, or you can just run "gulp watch" to start both and then listen for file changes and restart the socket server when appropriate.
 Gulp only manages these servers in development, there is a separate set up for production / test servers.
-Once you do "gulp server" or "gulp watch", localhost:8000 should serve up assets, src, and ../ige folders and default to src/index.html. localhost:2000 should be your socket port, but the client will handle this connection.
+Once you do "gulp server" or "gulp watch", localhost:8000 should serve up assets, src, and ../ige folders, note that for development you have to specifically go to devIndex.html thanks to a bug in gulp-webserver. localhost:2000 should be your socket port, but the client will handle this connection.

 ### Architecture